 - C. Use of Personal Vehicles for County Business: Although the use of personal vehicles may be authorized in some instances, it is typically a more expensive option than using County vehicles.
-When Motor Pool vehicles are available and convenient, employees are expected to utilize them to conduct County business. - Employees who are authorized to use their personal vehicle for County business shall be reimbursed at a rate equivalent to the standard mileage rate established by proclamation of the IRS.
-Such authorization must be established by the employee's agency/department head after considering the availability and convenience of Motor Pool or agency/department agencyassigned vehicles.
-(See also the policy Policy IX - 5, on "Personal Auto Property Damage Reimbursement. - Automotive" contained in this Manual). - a.
+When Motor Pool vehicles are available and convenient, employees are expected to utilize them to conduct County business. - 1.
+Employees who are authorized to use their personal vehicle for County business shall be reimbursed at a rate equivalent to the standard mileage rate established by proclamation of the IRS.
+Such authorization must be established by the employee's agency/department head after considering the availability and convenience of Motor Pool or agency/department assigned vehicles.
+(See Policy IX 5, Personal Auto Damage Reimbursement.) - a.
 It is occasionally expedient for employees to combine personal trips (e.g., meals or shopping) with County business and therefore use their personal vehicles.
 Mileage reimbursement must only include the direct route distances between County business stops. - b.
 Employees on official out-of-area travel may wish to use their personal vehicles in order to combine personal travel with their official travel.
 Mileage reimbursement must only include the distances traveled for official business.
-Consistent with the County's Administrative Policy Manual VII (C) 1, Employee Expense Reimbursement of Employees' County Business Expenses Policy, employees shall not claim nor be reimbursed at an amount that exceeds what the cost of a County vehicle or County-approved flight with a rental car or taxi cab would have been. - 2.
+Consistent with the County's Administrative Policy Manual VII (C) 1, Reimbursement of Employees' County Business Expenses, employees shall not claim nor be reimbursed at an amount that exceeds what the cost of a County vehicle or County-approved flight with a rental car or taxi cab would have been. - 2.
 Employees who choose, purely for their own convenience when not authorized by their agency/department, to use their personal vehicle for County business shall not be reimbursed.
-This provision is waived if an employee requires special equipment for the accommodation of a physical disability, in which case the full IRS rate will be paid. - If there are no Motor Pool or agency/department agency assigned vehicles available during the required period, employees may then use their personal vehicles for County business and be reimbursed at the full IRS rate.
+This provision is waived if an employee requires special equipment for the accommodation of a physical disability, in which case the full IRS rate will be paid.

+3. If there are no Motor Pool or agency/department assigned vehicles available during the required period, employees may then use their personal vehicles for County business and be reimbursed at the full IRS rate.

-Mileage reimbursement shall be in accordance with Administrative Manual Policy Chapter No. VII (C)C-1 Reimbursement of Employees' County Business Expenses.
+Mileage reimbursement shall be in accordance with Administrative Manual Policy Chapter No. VII (C) -1 Reimbursement of Employees' County Business Expenses.

-D. Use of Rental Vehicles for County Business.
+- D. Use of Rental Vehicles for County Business.
 When rental vehicles are needed for travel or local transportation, employees are encouraged to use companies with which the County has an established contract for favorable rates and adhere to the size and class restrictions inherent to those contracts.
-Contact GSA procurement at procurement at (8705) -654-3718 for a list of current established contracts.

-E. Motor Pool Eligibility: All County employees, or other authorized persons, are eligible to use vehicles from the Motor Pool provided they have a valid California driver's license and have been authorized to do so by their agency/department head.
+Contact GSA Procurement at (805) 654-3718 for a list of current established contracts. - E. Motor Pool Eligibility: All County employees, or other authorized persons, are eligible to use vehicles from the Motor Pool provided they have a valid California driver's license and have been authorized to do so by their agency/department head.
 The authorizing agent is responsible for verifying that proper licenses are in order prior to authorizing any person to utilize a County or personal vehicle for County business.